 WATCH HOW TO PLANT A SIMPLE CONTAINER GARDEN VIDEO

-Creating Outdoor Classrooms #6: Add a Water Table, Sand Table, or Mud Table.
+Creating Outdoor Classrooms #6: Add a Water Table, Sand Table or Mud Table.

 What would outdoor learning be without a little water or sand or mud?

-(It’s fun to get dirty, y’all!)
+(It’s fun to get dirty!)

 My best childhood friend and I used to spend countless summer hours making mud pies when we were kids.
 Then, we would create a store or a restaurant and “sell” them.